Google Ads: Restrictions on ad content

 As of December 2010, Google AdWords decreased restrictions on sales of hard alcohol.
 It now allows ads that promote the sale of hard alcohol and liquor.
 This is an extension of a policy change that was made in December 2008, which permitted ads that promote the branding of hard alcohol and liquor.

 From June 2007, Google banned AdWords adverts for student essay-writing services, a move which received positive feedback from universities.
 Google has a variety of specific keywords and categories that it prohibits that vary by type and country.
 For example, use of keywords for alcohol related products are prohibited in Thailand and Turkey; keywords for gambling and casinos are prohibited in Poland; keywords for abortion services are prohibited in Russia and Ukraine; and keywords for adult related services or products are prohibited worldwide as of June 2014.

 In March 2020, at the beginning of the Coronavirus crisis, Google blocked all face masks keywords from being eligible for ad targeting as part of a policy to prevent companies from attempting to capitalize on the pandemic.

 Conversion tracking

 Google Ads introduced enhanced conversions to make conversion measurement more accurate.

 In 2018, Bloomberg News reported that Google had paid millions of dollars to Mastercard for its users' credit card data for offline conversion tracking purposes.
 The deal had not been publicly announced.

 Technology

-Google developed a custom distributed Relational database (RD) known as Google Spanner specifically for the needs of the ad business.
-The interface offers Spreadsheet Editing, Search Query Reports, and conversion metrics.
+Google developed a custom distributed relational database known as Google Spanner specifically for the needs of the ad business.
+The interface offers spreadsheet editing, search query reports, and conversion metrics.

+Campaign types

+Google Ads offers several campaign types that determine where ads can appear and which advertising objectives they are designed to support.
+The main campaign types include Search, Display, Shopping, Video, App, Demand Gen and Performance Max campaigns.

+Project Bernanke

+Google ran a years-long program called "Project Bernanke" that used data from past advertising bids to gain an advantage over competing for ad services.
+The project benefited Google by adjusting bids from advertisers with an advertising history when they would lose the bid to a competitor.